AnggaR96s/Reforestation/README.md

-## When people are sad, I sometimes let them colour in my tattoos.
-Sometimes all they need is a shoulder to crayon.
+## I gave my friend 10 puns hoping that one of them would make him laugh.
+Sadly, no pun in ten did.